 What price do we pay when we ignore death?
 How do we truly host our own pain?
 Might our capacity to be with loss hold the key to transformation?

 The Weekly Service is a crafted experience of storytelling, reflection, discussion, music and tea, which is designed to help us slow down and reconnect.
-Each week centres around a different theme and storyteller, curated by a member of the community.
-This week's service is curated by Jeremy Gay.
+Each week centres around a different theme (to be announced) and storyteller, curated by a member of the community.

 We are cash-free.
 Please pay via Eftpos at the door: $20 General Admission I $10 Concession I Members of The Weekly Service come for free.
 You can become a member at http://theweeklyservice.org/membership/